superlinked/VectorHub/docs/articles/movie_recommendation_using_vectordb.markdown

 When it comes to genre_embeddings, we can extract them from the final linear layer, which serves as the penultimate layer of the neural network.
 This layer encapsulates the entire context for each movie.
 In other words, we can extract the weights from the last linear layer and create vectors from those weights.
 These vectors will somehow encapsulate the information that the neural network captured from our input, which was the Doc2Vec embeddings of our movies metadata.

-Following this, we can store these embeddings elsewhere, such as in a VectorDB, for future utilization.
+Following this, we can store these embeddings elsewhere, such as in a vector database, for future utilization.
 This setup allows us to conduct query searches and deliver better recommendations by leveraging the stored genre_embeddings.

 ## A movie recommendation system